What is Cave Mining?

 Block Caving

 Block caving is the most widely used cave mining method, particularly for large, low-grade, and vertically extensive ore bodies.
+An orebody may be divided into a series of block caves on the same level or at different levels.
+Small orebodies may comprise of only one block cave.

 Key features: